Rajan-Barnwal/jobproject/README.md

     - Let your creativity flow and implement your desired changes to the code base. 🎨

  8. **Track Changes:**
-    - Add the changes to the staging area:
+    - Add the changes to the staging area:📎
       ```
       git add .
       ```

  9. **Commit Changes:**
-    - Commit your changes with a relevant commit message:
+    - Commit your changes with a relevant commit message:📎
       ```
       git commit -m "Showcasing my amazing enhancements!"
       ```

  10. **Push Changes to Your Remote Repository:**
-     - Push the committed changes in your feature branch to your remote repository:
+     - Push the committed changes in your feature branch to your remote repository:📎
        ```
        git push -u origin <your_branch_name>
        ```